Catch the Wave: Young Block Oh! Oh! 2021

 The 2021 Young Block tournament took place beginning with May 18 and culminated on May 28.

+†Tsukata faced Ai Houzan, who was filling in for Momo Kohgo.

 2022

-The 2022 edition of the tournament will take place between May 5 and July 17, 2022.
+The 2022 edition of the tournament took place between May 5 and July 17, 2022.

 Qualifier Blocks

 Due to certain point ties from the qualifier blocks, there have been a couple of decision matches which took place on June 22 to determine the wrestlers who have further qualified in the final blocks.

 Winner Blocks

-Due to Nagisa Nozaki being one of the finalists of the tournament, the final match will also be for her Wave Single Championship and will take place on July 17.
+Due to Nagisa Nozaki being one of the finalists of the tournament, the final match was also disputed for her Wave Single Championship and will take place on July 17.

+2023

+The 2023 edition of the tournament took place between May 4 and July 17, 2023.

+Winner tournament

+2024

+The 2024 edition of the tournament took place between May 5 and July 14, 2024.